wp-slimstat/wp-slimstat/README.md

 * At least 40 MB of free web space
 * At least 5 MB of free DB space
 * At least 32 Mb of free PHP memory for the tracker (peak memory usage)
-* IE9+ or any browser supporting HTML5, to access the reports

 ## Installation ##
 1. In your WordPress admin, go to Plugins > Add New